 The number one need that consequently catalysed the birth of LottieFiles was the need to preview Lottie animations after export to make sure everything looked up to scratch.

-With the LottieFiles plugin, you can preview how your Lottie animation is going to look without even leaving After Effects.
+With LottieFiles for After Effects, you can preview how your Lottie animation is going to look without even leaving After Effects.
 If you want to make any changes to your animation, simply go ahead and make them and click refresh; the plugin in will update how your animation looks and play it for you.

 As a lot more apps start using animations to enhance their UI/UX, the need to incorporate features to support mobile implementation was incredibly obvious.
 So we got busy tinkering away and made sure that in just a single click, your Lottie animation could pop up and play on your mobile devices.

 Need to preview your animation on iOS and also on Android, as well as phones and tablets?
 No problemo, the LottieFiles plugin has got you covered.
 Whether you need to just test on one mobile device or multiple, the plugin gives you the ability to push your animation to preview it on mobile via the LottieFiles app in a single step.